Stop the

 — THE APPROPRIATIONS CLAUSE

 The DOJ cites the 1956 Judgment Fund as permanent appropriation authority, but has not cited a statutory provision that makes this specific payment eligible.
+Courts are now weighing in.

 Courts, not this site, will determine the outcome.
 All legal positions are presented as active proceedings.